hardness1020/YnE_django/README.md

 ## 🎈 Local Development <a name="usage"></a>
 Doc: https://cloud.google.com/python/django/flexible-environment#linuxmacos_2
-1.  - Set environment variable to true if you are running the app locally
+1. Select the project yne-django-dev and user account
     ```
-      export TRAMPOLINE_CI=true
+    gcloud init
     ```
-    - Or establish a connection from your local computer to your Cloud SQL instance for local testing purposes
+2. Establish a connection from your local computer to your Cloud SQL instance for local testing purposes
     - Create another terminal and run the following command
       ```
-        ./cloud_sql_proxy yne-django:asia-east1:yne-django
+      ./cloud-sql-proxy yne-django-dev:asia-east1:yne-django-dev
       ```
     - In orginal terminal
       ```
-        export GOOGLE_CLOUD_PROJECT=yne-django
+      export GOOGLE_CLOUD_PROJECT=yne-django-dev
       export USE_CLOUD_SQL_AUTH_PROXY=true
       ```

-2. Run the following command to start the server
+3. Run the following command to start the server
     ```
     python3 manage.py makemigrations
     python3 manage.py migrate
+    python3 manage.py collectstatic
     python3 manage.py runserver
     ```
     Then go to http://localhost:8000/ to see the app running